 A creditor who is owed a debt from a company of £750 or more can file a petition at Court to have the company placed into liquidation.

-This normally follows a formal demand for payment where the debtor company has not settled the debt (or reached an agreement to settle the debt) within 21 days of service of the demand.
+This is a last resort and only happens if a previous formal demand for payment has been ignored (or no agreement to settle the debt has been reached) within 21 days of service of the demand.

 Following winding up, the Official Receiver automatically becomes the liquidator of the Company, however, the Court or Secretary of State may appoint a third party liquidator to deal with the affairs of the company.
 A liquidator is a qualified insolvency practitioner and is to act impartially and in the best interests of stakeholders at all times during the winding up of the company.